Syngonium: Morphology and anatomy

 Syngonium podophyllum is a popular houseplant.

-It is an elongated, climbing or creeping herbaceous evergreen plant that reaches a height of 10–20 m with a sympodial growth type, lacking branches (branches off only after damage to the apical meristem), cylindrical to oval in cross-section.
+Syngonium are elongated, climbing or creeping herbaceous evergreen plants that reach a height of 10–20 m with a sympodial growth type, lacking branches (branches form only after damage to the apical meristem), and are cylindrical to oval in cross-section.
 After the inflorescences have risen from the top of the stem, it stops growing, and from the side bud, placed two nodes below the top of the stem, a new main shoot is formed.

 The stem reaches several millimeters in diameter in juvenile plants and up to 6 cm in diameter (average of 1–2 cm) in mature plants.
-In juvenile plants, the stem is green and performs photosynthesis, but with age the plant cells stem lose chlorophyll.
-The climbing stalks have elongated internodes and are elastic to some extent, however, after bending the stem's skin often breaks and peels off, turning brown or yellowish.
-The stem in section shows a distinct layer of the plant directly under the skin of the stem.
-The border between the collenchyma and stem is poorly scratched.
+In juvenile plants, the stem is green and performs photosynthesis, but with age the stem loses chlorophyll.
+The climbing stalks have elongated internodes and are elastic to some extent; however, after bending the stem's skin often breaks and peels off, turning brown or yellowish.
 In the parenchyma, starch grains are randomly distributed.
-The tissue of the stem also contains idioblasts with calcium oxalate crystals and drusen.
-The stem also contains secretory cells, containing tannins and milk juice, which solidifies in the air.
+Stem tissue contains idioblasts with calcium oxalate crystals.
+The stem also contains secretory cells, containing tannins and sap.

 Just below each node there are two types of adventitious roots: a bundle of sticky roots and a single root, whose function is to supply the plant with nutrients.
-Twisting foliage with divergence 2/25, sometimes disturbed by slight twisting of the stem.
-Leaf petioles always form a distinct, wide vagina, with a length reaching from the middle to almost the top of the tail.
-The top of the vagina often ends slowly, it is pointed to the rounded.
-The petiole of species belonging to the informal oblongatum section is widened and extends beyond the base of the plaque.
-There are many intercellular air chambers in the tissues of the petioles, which makes them soft and brittle.
-In cross-section, the petioles are rounded on the axial side and individually ribbed on the axial side.
-The tails of juvenile leaves are often grooved.
-The leaf blades of the twigs are diverse on juveniles, transient and mature, differing in the shape of the plaque.
-Plants often begin flowering before the emergence of mature leaves, which led to misleading description of new types of twigs.

-Primitive pinnate pincers, converging to from 3 to 5 separate conductive beams.
-The marginal line located furthest from the edge of the plaque is the largest, formed by the lowest side veins.
-Further, smaller marginal lines are formed by higher, smaller primary veins or secondary veins.
-Often, the fourth and fifth marginal bundles are not visible to the naked eye.
-The use of the distal order creates retinal nerve.

 Leaves

-The shape of leaf blades is a feature dividing the genus into informal groups:
+The genus has been divided into informal groups based on the shape of leaf blades: